Remixed Toung Twister

 }

-Fills the entire canvas with a dark blue-gray color, erasing previous content
+Paints the entire canvas a dark blue-gray, erasing everything from the previous frame

-Displays the title and instructions in light blue at the top center of the canvas
+Displays the title centered at the top of the canvas

 background(20, 25, 35);